August Knuppel: Biography

-Knuppel was born in 1857 in the Province of Westphalia, which was then under the rule of the Kingdom of Prussia (modern day Germany).
+Knuppel was born in 1857 in the Province of Westphalia, which was then under the rule of the Kingdom of Prussia.
 He was raised and educated there; he took a course in architecture at Höxter and learned the building trade.
 He emigrated to the United States as a young man in 1879.
 After briefly residing in Philadelphia and Milwaukee, he settled in Appleton, in Outagamie County, Wisconsin, in 1881.

 Shortly after arriving in Appleton, he began a contracting business and was hired to construct a number of buildings in the city.
 His success in contracting led him to other business ventures, in 1900 he organized the Appleton Lumber & Fuel Company, and in 1904 he started the Fox River Marble, Granite and Cut Stone Works.
 He continued as President of the Stone Works until his death, and with that company was responsible for much of the paving of Appleton's streets.

 Structures built by Knuppel include the Congregational Church (now Trinity Lutheran Church), the Lincoln School, the Lincoln Mill of the Fox River Paper Company (now the Historic Fox River Mills which is on the National Register of Historic Places), the Walter brewery, and numerous hotels and banks.

 Knuppel was also involved in local politics.
 He made his first run for mayor in 1911, falling just two votes short of James V. Canavan.
 Mayor Canavan ultimately died in office in December 1913, and Knuppel won a special election to fill out the remainder of his term.
 He did not run for another term, and ultimately served until 1917.

 Knuppel died at his home in Appleton in 1929, after a year-long illness.